MicrosoftDocs/sdk-api/sdk-api-src/content/webservices/ne-webservices-ws_security_algorithm_suite_name.md

 ## -description

 A suite of security algorithms used for tasks such as signing and encryting.
-        The values in this enumeration correspond to the suites defined in WS-SecurityPolicy 1.1
+        The values in this enumeration correspond to the suites defined in WS-SecurityPolicy 1.1section 7.1.
-        section 7.1.